 To be considered for the PGY1 Pharmacy Residency Program, you must be registered with the ASHP-affiliated National Matching Service.
 You must then apply online via the Pharmacy Online Residency Centralized Application Service (PhORCAS).
 Completed applications are due by the deadline listed on the ASHP Residency Directory.
-Selected candidates will receive an invitation for an on-site interview, typically in January or February, with the program director, preceptors and department staff.
+Selected candidates will receive an invitation for an on-site interview, typically in January or February, with the program director, preceptors and residents.
 The program will fill the available positions in accordance with the National Matching Service agreement and ASHP accreditation rules and guidelines.

-- Doctor of Pharmacy degree from an ACPE-accredited College or School of pharmacy or BS in pharmacy degree with three years of hospital experience.
+- Doctor of Pharmacy degree from an ACPE-accredited college or school of pharmacy or BS in pharmacy degree with three years of hospital experience.

 Currently the program has three available PGY1 positions which are filled on a yearly basis.
 The program begins in mid-June and residents are contracted for 53 weeks to allow overlap between residency classes.